 Devices implementing LXI API Extended Function shall include a <Function> element in the <LxiExtendedFunctions> XML element with the FunctionName attribute of “LXI API” and a Version attribute containing the version number of this document.

-For details of the LXI Identification document Function element, see: Error!
-Reference source not found., Error!
-Reference source not found..
+For details of the LXI Identification document Function element the section of this document on LXI Instrument Identification.

 Example: